 Worshipping The Man

 Liberal Humanism is the most famous religion (“ideology”) which worships humans as being scared and with belief that they have certain basic “human rights” which cannot be normally withdrawn from them.
-A murder is effectively destabilizing the cosmos order and punishing the murderer brings the nature back in order.
+A murder is effectively destabilizing the cosmos order and punishing the murderer brings nature back in order.
 Social Humanism thinks about humans in a collective way, it holds a strong belief in equality.
-Evolutionary Humanism, the most radical one, was popularized by Nazis, it thinks of humans as a mutable species, and strongly believes that advancing the quality of the species and eliminating everything which is of lower quality should be the end-goal of the humanity.
+Evolutionary Humanism, the most radical one, was popularized by Nazis, it thinks of humans as a mutable species and strongly believes that advancing the quality of the species and eliminating everything which is of lower quality should be the end goal of humanity.

 The Secret of Success

 While a globally interconnected society was inevitable (given the ability of humans to form large networks), the contemporary global society is one of the possibilities which got realized.

 History has wide array of possibilities, many are never realized.